what is organic wine

 Just because a wine is labeled as organic does not necessarily mean it’s a “natural” wine.
 While there is no legal definition of natural wine in the US, it is generally regarded as wine that was produced with minimal intervention.
 That means no additives and no interventions such as filtering are used.

-Natural winemaking should use sustainably, biodynamically, or organically grown grapes (certified or not).
+Natural winemaking practices often use sustainably or biodynamically grown grape variety (certified or not).
 It should also go a step further and use native yeasts (vs selected yeasts) in fermentation to be considered natural.
 Organic winemaking is focused on the production of the grapes but does not have to meet these native yeast requirements.
+Fining agents, such as egg whites, are also not used in natural wines.

 It is safe to understand organic vs natural wine as similar to squares and rectangles: not all organic wines are natural, but all natural wines are going to be organic.